-Mr. Scott Spencer is in his 24th year in public education.
-He is in his 7th year as the principal at Shiloh Elementary.
-He is also in his 10th year of serving the students and families of the Sun Valley cluster.
+Mr. Scott Spencer is entering his 25th year in public education.
+The 2018-19 school year will be his eighth year as the principal at Shiloh Elementary.
+He has also finished his tenth year of serving the students and families of the Sun Valley cluster.

 Mr. Spencer began his career with UCPS as an assistant principal at Wesley Chapel Elementary School in 2006.
 He then spent two years as an assistant principal at Rea View Elementary School.
 He also served as the assistant principal at Sun Valley Elementary School for two years before coming to Shiloh in June, 2011.

 As both a teacher and an administrator, he has always felt strongly about creating positive relationships between schools and communities.
 He believes in being a highly visible administrator, and he enjoys interacting with teachers, students, parents, and staff on a daily basis.
 Mr. Spencer was chosen as the 2014 Union County EOP Administrator of the Year.
 He was selected as the 2015-16 Union County Public Schools Principal of the Year.
-Mr. Spencer was most recently chosen as the Vice President of the Union County Principal and Assistant Principals' Association.
+Mr. Spencer was chosen as the 2017-18 Vice President of the Union County Principal and Assistant Principals' Association.